-We Dare You To Take This Road Trip To Florida’s Most Abandoned Places
+Take A Thrilling Road Trip To The 6 Most Abandoned Places In Florida

-What is it about abandoned places that capture the imagination of visitors and residents alike?
+What is it about abandoned places in Florida that capture the imagination of visitors and residents alike?
 You can’t help but wonder what these ruins once looked like and how they fell through the cracks.
 Though some of the places on this list have thankfully been saved, they all are or were at one time abandoned and continue to hold some of that haunting feeling.
 This epic road trip can be completed in a weekend and makes for a truly fascinating time with friends.